 Thankfully, with this article, we’ll show you some solid choices to consider for your upgrade, as well as teaching you a little something about networking to make the most of your connection.

-As always, we recommend you to read our buyer’s guide to have a more in-depth understanding of what you should be looking for before you dive into our list of the top rated wi-fi router in 2019.
+As always, we recommend you to read our buyer’s guide to have a better understanding of what you should be looking for before you dive into our list of the best wireless router for home use in 2019.

 |Wireless Router||Best For||Type||Price|